shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   You are asleep, unconscious, or dead.
 -   You used your free action to dismiss it.

+A Formed spell does not require concentration to remain formed.
+You can have multiple Formed spells in existence at once.

+Spells you cast without a Formed bond affinity option cost an extra 5 spell points to cast.

 ### Weapon Conjuration

 At level 3, you can conjure any spell into a weapon.
 You gain the following Bond Affinity option: